No. 2 Alabama beats Ole Miss 63-48 in record SEC outburst

-OXFORD, Miss.
-(AP) — Najee Harris ran for 206 yards and five touchdowns and No. 2 Alabama beat Mississippi and former Crimson Tide assistant Lane Kiffin 63-48 on Saturday night in the highest-scoring Southeastern Conference regulation game ever.
+Najee Harris ran for 206 yards and five touchdowns and No. 2 Alabama beat Ole Miss 63-48 on Saturday night in the highest-scoring Southeastern Conference regulation game ever.

 Matt Corral passed for 365 yards for Ole Miss (1-2) and the Rebels put up 647 yards on the Tide.
 The teams combined for an SEC-record 1,370 yards.